-In this guide we’ll look at the best pond liners for the money.
+In this guide we’ll look at the best pond liners for the UK market.

 I’ve compared materials, durability, size and cost

 This PondHero Pond Liner With Free Underlay wins top spot for the best pond liner because it comes in a range of sizes and offers great value for money.

 The product is sent with a matching amount of underlay.
 This is essentially a weed resistant fabric which will help extend the life of your liner.

 The sellers sent me lots of this, so it would be enough to double over for some extra protection, too.
 However, it won’t protect the liner from sharp stones, so you should remove these before laying.
 Ideally, your pond should be lined with a layer of sand before using this product to get the maximum life.

 The pond liner has a UV resistant coating to make it extra durable and is guaranteed for 40 years.
 It is impressively thick for the price, easy to cut to size and would be suitable for a moderately sized pond.
 It’s the best pond liner for UK gardens.

 All Pond Solutions Pond Liner Review

 This All Pond Solutions Pond Liner is a durable LDPE pond liner that is 0.3 mm thick and super strong.
 It’s a close runner up for the best pond liner available.